cnjakewhite/Javascript30DayChallenge/README.md

 Either revive Krillen or get better at coding...
 Day 3 was an experiment into using more design focused Canvas with Javascript.
 I chose a popular icon from my childhood to recreate a 3D(ish) component.

+Day 4: JS Snakes&Ladders?
+Just like that classic game you used to love as a kid, black lines and red lines!
+No?
+Just me? -- The challenge for today was to create snakes and ladders type clone that functions the same (or similar).
+The purpose was to create a game that depended on a state, which in this case was the dieCount that is referenced throughout the game.